-The Certificate in Positive Psychology (CAPP) was cofounded in 2011 by Louis Alloro, M. Ed., MAPP and created by Emiliya Zhivotovskaya, MAPP, PCC, ERYT, and officially launched in 2012.
+The Certificate in Applied Positive Psychology (CAPP) was cofounded in 2011 by Louis Alloro, M. Ed., MAPP and created by Emiliya Zhivotovskaya, MAPP, MCC, ERYT, and officially launched in 2012.

-With over 1,000 Certificate in Applied Positive Psychology (CAPP) students already having experienced our program, our CAPP cohorts have expanded rapidly to many cities throughout the United States, Canada, as well as internationally.
+With over 1,000 Certificate in Applied Positive Psychology (CAPP) students already having experienced our program, our Certificate Applied Positive Psychology (CAPP) cohorts have expanded rapidly to many cities throughout the United States, Canada, as well as internationally.

 What types of students enter the Certificate in Applied Positive Psychology (CAPP) Program?

 We have three subsets of students: